mittalswastik/ttex_benchmark/README.md

 #### Comparing to with and without Kernel Timer Crediting
  * See [README](https://github.com/mittalswastik/ttex_kernel/blob/master/README.md)
 #### Playing around with security parameters
-[Makefile](https://github.com/mittalswastik/ttex_benchmark/blob/c8ba0f1a783428993f248cd4cd33815597282592/Makefile#L30) has various flags like split_val, security_threshold which can be updated for initial loop split and threshold value respectively
+[Makefile](https://github.com/mittalswastik/ttex_benchmark/blob/c8ba0f1a783428993f248cd4cd33815597282592/Makefile#L30) has various flags like splitval, threshold which can be updated for initial loop split and security threshold value respectively